dnsimple/dnsimple-support/content/articles/integrated-dns-provider-azure-dns.md

 - **Import integrated zones**: When you link Azure DNS to your DNSimple account, all the zones hosted on Azure will be imported into DNSimple and listed on the [Domain Names](/articles/managing-integrated-zones) page.
 - **Adding and deleting integrated zones**: [Add](/articles/integrated-dns-providers#adding-a-zone-to-an-integrated-dns-provider) or [delete](/articles/integrated-dns-providers#deleting-a-zone-from-an-integrated-dns-provider) zones to/from the Integrated DNS Provider, from within DNSimple.
-- **Management of integrated zone records**: List, create, update, and delete integrated zone records from DNSimple using the [Deployment Editor](/articles/deployment-editor).
+- **Management of integrated zone records**: List, create, update, and delete integrated zone records from DNSimple using the [Record Editor](/articles/record-editor-integrated-zones).
 (See: [Supported record types for Azure DNS](/articles/integrated-dns-provider-azure-dns#supported-record-types))
-- **2-way Syncing of Records**: Sync your zone records from Azure to DNSimple, or from DNSimple to Azure, with the [Deployment Editor](/articles/deployment-editor#record-syncing).
+- **2-way Syncing of Records**: Sync your zone records from Azure to DNSimple, or from DNSimple to Azure, with the [Record Editor](/articles/record-editor-integrated-zones#record-syncing).

 ## Supported record types {#supported-record-types}